 Resource Guarding

-Resource guarding refers to a dog displaying behavior (growling, snapping, etc) intended to convince other dogs or humans to stay away from a particular treasure or “resource”.
-The resource can be food, treats, toys, a place (a bed or favorite chair) or occasionally a person.
-Basically, a resource is anything that is considered by the dog to be of high value.
+Resource guarding refers to a dog displaying behavior (growling, snapping, etc.) intended to convince other dogs or humans to stay away from a particular treasure or “resource.”
+The resource can be food, treats, toys, a place (a bed or favorite chair), or occasionally a person.
+A resource is anything that is considered by the dog to be of high value.

 When Is Resource Guarding a Problem?